 Concordia offers fully-online programs, designed to allow busy, working adults to continue their education without interrupting work and family commitments.
-The programs offered include a Bachelor of Arts in Business, a Bachelor of Arts in Healthcare Administration, a Bachelor of Arts in Human Resource Management, a Bachelor of Applied Arts and Sciences in Technical Management, a Master of Education in Advanced Literary Instruction and a Master of Education in Differentiated Instruction.
-Details on these programs can be found at online.concordia.edu/programs
+Details on the programs offered online can be found at online.concordia.edu/programs

 It is the student's responsibility to ensure the necessary hardware, software, and a reliable Internet connection is available throughout the entire course and/or program.
 Online courses and programs at Concordia University Texas strive to emulate the high-touch, hands-on atmosphere of the University.
 The required and recommended technologies will enhance your experience and engage you in the course.
 Students should ensure the required hardware, software, and settings are working properly before the first day of class.
 Students may call or email the CTX Helpdesk for assistance: helpdesk@concordia.edu or 512.313.HELP (4357).